prasanthsGandiva/yashop-ses/README.md

-Amazon ses extension for Yii2
+Amazon ses extension for Yii2 with Attachment File URL
 =============================
 Extension for sending emails via amazon ses.
 Part of YaShop